Director of External Relations

 Williams College Museum of Art (WCMA)

-An exciting new position at the Williams College Museum of Art, the Director of External Relations develops the Museum’s strategies around marketing and communications, including media and public relations; the Store; and donor relations.
+An exciting new position at the Williams College Museum of Art, the Director of External Relations develops the Museum’s strategies around marketing and communications, including media and public relations; the Museum shop; and donor relations.
 The work depends on a high degree of collaboration, accompanied by creative thinking and vivid storytelling.
-S/he/they will:

 - Craft the Museum’s overall public presence and tone across print materials, digital platforms, donor events, the Store, and more, in close coordination with the college’s Office of Communications, which oversees the Williams brand as a whole.